 In compliance with the Family Education Rights and Privacy Act of 1974, a transcript of grades will be sent to a college, university, or other agency ONLY upon the student's written request.
-Students must complete and submit a Transcript Request Form to the Student Records office.
+Students may request their official transcript through the National Student Clearinghouse, available on our website.
+Ordering a transcript online is a more convenient option that ensures all information is entered correctly to prevent delays and includes status notifications.
+There is a \$4.00 fee and a convenience fee of \$2.25 per transaction.
+Students may also complete and submit a Transcript Request Form to the Enrollment Services Office.

 NWIC graduates may request one free copy of their official transcript.
 Currently enrolled, full-time students will be awarded one transcript per quarter, without charge.
 All other official transcripts are subject to a \$4 charge.
 Holds on permanent records resulting from non-payment of tuition, fees, or failure to return College-owned material, must be cleared by the student before transcripts are released.
 Unofficial transcripts are available free of charge and available to all students.